Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of Exoplanets: Latitudinal Energy Balance Model

 \subsubsection{Diffusion Coefficient}

-The diffusion coefficient $D$ is defined such that a planet at 1 A.U. around a star of $1\text{M}_{\odot}$, with a rotational period of 1 day, will reproduce the average temperature profile measured on Earth.
-For a planet with different rotational period, $D$ is proportional to rotational velocity ${\omega_o}^{-2}$ and for different pressures, $D$ is linearly proportional to the pressure.
+The diffusion coefficient $D$ which approximate the heat transport by atmospheric circulation is defined such that a planet at 1 A.U. around a star of mass $1\text{M}_{\odot}$ with a rotational period of 1 day will reproduce the average temperature profile measured on the Earth.
+For a planet with a different rotational period, $D$ is proportional to the rotational velocity ${\omega_o}^{-2}$ and for different pressures, $D$ is linearly proportional to the pressure.
 The diffusion coefficient is thus:

-$\omega$ is the rotational velocity of the planet and $m$ is the mean molecular weight.
-Index $o$ corresponds to the values for the earth.
+$\omega$ is the rotational velocity of the planet, and $m$ is the mean molecular weight.
+Index $o$ corresponds to the values of the Earth (Williams \& Kasting, 1997).